-Travel brands rushed to post #BlackLivesMatter, but are slow to share how they’re taking action
+Travel brands rushed to post #BlackLivesMatter but are slow to share how they’re taking action

 At the onset of the pandemic, travel content creators found themselves wrestling with the same question: What do you write about, photograph and share online when you can’t actually travel?
-A small group of black creatives formed a mastermind group to brainstorm answers.
+Several black creatives formed a mastermind group to brainstorm answers.
 They hosted calls each Friday, where they would share thoughts on the future of an industry still reeling from international and local shutdown.

 But then in late May, the videos of the police killing of George Floyd in Minneapolis immediately changed the tenor of their conversations.